 The commercial buyer or

-exchange a futures position for a physical position of equal quantity
+seller may exchange a futures position for a physical position of equal

-submitting a notice to the Exchange.
-EFPs may be used to either
+quantity by submitting a notice to the Exchange.
+EFPs may be used to

 Specific domestic crudes

-sulfur by weight or less, not less than 37° API gravity nor more
+with 0.42% sulfur by weight or less, not less than 37° API gravity nor

-West Texas Intermediate, Low Sweet Mix, New Mexican Sweet, North Texas
+deliverable: West Texas Intermediate, Low Sweet Mix, New Mexican Sweet,

 Specific foreign crudes

-are deliverable: U.K. Brent and Forties, and Norwegian Oseberg Blend,
+streams are deliverable: U.K. Brent and Forties, and Norwegian Oseberg

-which the seller shall receive a 30¢-per-barrel discount below the
+Blend, for which the seller shall receive a 30¢-per-barrel discount

-final settlement price; Nigerian Bonny Light and Colombian Cusiana are
+below the final settlement price; Nigerian Bonny Light and Colombian

-delivered at 15¢ premiums; and Nigerian Qua Iboe is delivered at a
+Cusiana are delivered at 15¢ premiums; and Nigerian Qua Iboe is

 Inspection shall be